BVN: History

+BVN was being planned in the mid-1990s as Beeld van Nederland ("Image of the Netherlands"), described by NRC Handelsblad as "a sort of Nederland 4".

 The channel started without prior announcement on 1 June 1996 as Zomer-TV (Summer-TV), an operation aimed at making Dutch-language programming available to Dutch and Flemish holidaymakers abroad.
 The channel broadcast by satellite across Europe from 8pm to midnight.
 The output was sourced from the three terrestrial channels of the NPO, and had as its original productions a weather forecast for Europe, a TV version of the ANWB emergency calls and Studio.NL, which was produced by RNW.
 Wereldomroep announced its plan earlier in the year after the lack of interest from the omroeps in sustaining a potential BVN service to be delivered over satellite.
 In its founding speech, the TV service provided by RNW would soon become the only analog satellite service in Dutch, as the ensemble of commercial channels (RTL4, RTL5, SBS6, Veronica) announced its plans to start broadcasting using digital encryption.
 By not booking a full-time transponder, Zomer-TV timeshared with a horse racing channel and CNE, both British niche channels.
 It was scheduled that the pilot service would shut down on 1 September that year.

 All of its programming originally came from the Netherlands (the abbreviation BVN at first standing for het Beste Van Nederland, "the best of the Netherlands") but this was later adapted, once the Flemish Region of Belgium began contributing both financially and with output from the schedules of its public broadcaster, Vlaamse Radio- en Televisieomroep (VRT), to het Beste van Vlaanderen en Nederland: "the best of Flanders and the Netherlands".
 As Wereldomroep TV in the pilot project, BRTN/VRT provided some Flemish programming for free, but this was withdrawn before the start of the definitive project as VRT hadn't paid for operational costs.
 The addition of Flemish programming would put BVN at the same level as similar co-operation projects such as TV5 and Arte.
+Full broadcasts of BVN TV began on 1 January 1998.
+The launch implied the end of its analogue contract with Astra through BSkyB, instead opting for a digital service on Hotbird.
 On 1 September 1999, due to an additional government grant, the channel started broadcasting to the Dutch possessions in the Caribbean.
 Up until then, satellite coverage was limited to Europe.